cdapio/cdap/docs/developer-guide/source/rest.rst

 For example, if the returned type was ``INT``, then the value will be an integer literal, whereas for ``STRING`` or ``VARCHAR`` the value will be a string literal.

 Repeat the query to retrieve subsequent results.
 If all results of the query have already been retrieved, then the returned list is empty.
-[DOCNOTE: FIXME!
-How do you reset the query retrieval to the start?
-Can you?]

 Closing a Query